wangbo17/GBM-SiaNet/README.md

 ## 🧠 Background

 Glioblastoma (GBM) is an incurable brain cancer, with fatal recurrence after standard treatment.
-Standard of care includes maximal surgical resection followed by radiotherapy with concurrent and adjuvant temozolomide chemotherapy.
-However, progression-free survival remains poor, with recurrence typically occurring 6 to 9 months post-therapy.
 Current evidence suggests that treatment resistance may not be a consequence of somatic genomic alterations, shifting the research focus towards understanding the role of transcriptional heterogeneity.

 ## ⚙️ Methods and Objectives